 Published: 1997 | Category: Research & reports , Research programme , Performance monitoring , Activity management , Natural hazard risk management , Safety, security and public health , Environmental impacts of land transport , Transport demand management , Integrated land use and transport systems , Sustainable land transport , About the research programme , Economic development | Audience: General

-One hundred and thirty participants (70 males; 60 females), aged between 18 and 40, took part in this research to test the relative conspicuity of eight different test-garments.
-A simulated driving situation was produced where the participants were required to fixate on a central task (simulating driving) while searching coloured slide photographs to detect a road worker wearing a test-garment, located in one of eight different positions, against 4 rural and 4 city road scenes.
+One hundred and thirty participants (70 males, 60 females), aged between 18 and 40, took part in this research to test the relative conspicuity of eight different test-garments.
+A simulated driving situation was produced where the participants were required to fixate on a central task (simulating driving) while searching coloured slide photographs to detect a road worker wearing a test-garment, located in one of eight different positions, against four rural and four city road scenes.

 Detection times were shorter when the colour of the garments were known to the observers, and for garments against rural backgrounds compared to the more complex city backgrounds.
 The longest detection times were for road workers positioned at the far left and right positions, and shortest for the position on the top of the slide stimuli.
 No differences were found between the detection times of colour vision impaired participants compared to participants with normal vision.
 Analysis of some participants' eye movement behaviour revealed that they used mainly peripheral vision to detect the road workers.
 It was recommended that the colour of the safety garments be standardised and that either fluorescent orange or yellow be chosen.